kittenlogic/unsupervised-pleasures/_posts/2020-11-14-queer-ai-ultimate-fantasy-025.md

 tags: [feminine, moon, drunk, secret, food, sex, erotic, lesbian, nightgown, Sodom, Gomorra, queer, GPT-2, RunwayML]
 ---

-## Human Prompt

-Do you like to have anonymous sex in public rest rooms?
-Sex movies?
-Public parks?
-Sex clubs?
-On street corners with heavy hustling traffic?
-How many nonsexual friendships or acquaintances lasting for decades started this way?
-How many ways are there to love queers?
-How many ways are there to queer love?

-Let me begin by telling you my ultimate fantasy.

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.